nemoislost-cmd/2202-DF-DigiGhosting/README.md

 # Digi Ghosting

 Digi Ghosting is a multi-dimensional program that allows users to delete their digital identity/footprint from popular social media applications.
+Our program aims to erase an individual’s digital footprint significantly on the Internet by erasing their social media presence from the big players in the market such that they become a digital ‘ghost.’
 Digi Ghosting allows users to input their email and delete the social media accounts tied to that email.
 Digi Ghosting supports a GUI for GMAIL based accounts and an external program/script for other email accounts.
 The relevant instructions can be found under Method 1 for GMAIL users and Method 2 for all other emails on how to set up and run the program.

 ## Authors